projectmela/DJI_srt_extract/README.md

 # Class error
 **Code for solving the error**: Here we use the intersection over union concept to solve the problem.
 First, the rows that are showing class errors are identified using the code above.
 The IOU of each bounding box with the error is compared with every individual present in the previous frame.
 The bounding box that has the largest IOU value from the previous frame is selected.
 The class and ID of this bounding box (previous frame) are copied and pasted onto the class and ID columns of the individual that is being corrected.
 This process is repeated for all the bounding boxes that are showing an error.

+# **SRT analyzer**
+This code helps in identifies the errors and other unique data from each drone session.
+It creates a csv file combing all the data.
+The information in the csv file are:
+Flight number, Global start/end time, max/min height, drift status, height variation, frame drop, miss clicks, start/end frame, relay video
 ## Installation

 These codes can be directly run using python once you have downloaded and installed the required files.